 The new 911 center will be maintained by the FMD; however it will be charged maintenance fees for the services provided.
 The FMD will be responsible for all maintenance related to the 911 center and its transmitter site equipment including the uninterrupted power supply units, generators, and HVAC equipment.

-The General Services Department is pleased to offer Mobile Citizen App, a mobile app that offers City of El Paso employees and the public a way to quickly notify the General Services department of non-emergency incidents or potential problem conditions related to City and Parks facilities.
+The Facilities/Fleet Maintenance Department is pleased to offer Mobile Citizen App, a mobile app that offers City of El Paso employees and the public a way to quickly notify the Facilities/Fleet Maintenance department of non-emergency incidents or potential problem conditions related to City and Parks facilities.
 App users can then become registered and receive updates about their request.